 This touring exhibition emerges from an ongoing democratic archive that is a celebration of ordinary and extraordinary histories, viewed from the perspective of private individuals and families.
-From the earliest photographs taken in the 1850s to the advent of the digital era in the early 1990s, these images reveal details about how people lived, worked, and gathered that official historical records may have overlooked.
+From the earliest photographs taken in the 1850s to photo booth instant photos of the early 1980s, these images reveal details about how people lived, worked, and gathered that official historical records may have overlooked.

 The exhibition will present an extensive range of digitized images from early Ambrotype portraits and informal Box Brownie images through to 35mm documentary photographs and Polaroid images.
 The overall exhibition design concept will emulate that of a family photo album, with images of various sizes installed salon style.

 This exhibition was organized with support from Culture Ireland’s International Culture Programme to celebrate Ireland 2016.
 It was curated by the Gallery of Photography, Dublin, and organized by ExhibitsUSA in partnership with Culture Ireland.
 A Photo Album of Ireland will be on view in OSilas Gallery through November 7, 2020.